faishalshidqi/mudra/README.md

 - Ensure the cloned directory has a package.json file
 - Install the nodejs dependencies using this command
 <br>`npm install`
+- Insert environment variables in the .env file
+  Below a list of environment variables and their descriptions
+  - PORT: *port number to run the app*
+  - PGUSER: *database username*
+  - PGHOST: *database address*
+  - PGPASSWORD: *database password*
+  - PGDATABASE: *database name*
+  - PGPORT: *database port*
 - Use this command to start the development server
 <br>`npm run start-dev`
 - Use this command to start the production server